dwslab/melt/README.md

 Maven Plugin for creating a container for the [HOBBIT platform](https://project-hobbit.eu/outcomes/hobbit-platform/).

 ### demo-benchmark
-Tool for submitting a Track/Testcase in HOBBIT (only interesting for Track organizers).
+Tool for submitting a Track/Testcase in HOBBIT (only interesting for OAEI track organizers).